- Chief Operating Officer

 Preparing for a Research Visit

 The following policies, procedures and forms are provided to help you familiarize yourself with the Municipal Archives and its collections in advance of your visit, to enhance your research experience.
 Please review them and contact the Archivist with any questions.
-Completed research applications and retrieval request forms may be brought in to the Municipal Archives at the time of research appointments, or emailed or faxed in advance of research appointments to the Archivist.
+Completed research applications and retrieval request forms may be brought in to the Municipal Archives at the time of research appointments, or emailed in advance of research appointments to the Archivist.

 - Rules and Procedures for Use of Archival Collections